What causes auto insurance rates to go up?

 In theory, a rise in insurance rates caused by poor driving on your part should only be temporary.
-In practice however, it’s entirely different ballgame.
+In practice, however, it’s entirely different ballgame.
 Think of it in terms of a man who is convicted of robbing a convenience store.

 While rising insurance rates because of an accident claim is not in the same ballpark as committing a crime, insurance companies will always be wary while that car accident remains on your record.

 The good news is that most insurance companies will take accident claims and minor violations off your record after a designated period of time.
 As long as you don’t have any further claims or violations during that period your insurance rates should drop once your record is clean.

-You may get to the point where a previous item is about to be dropped from your record but then have another incident which goes on your record.
+You may get to the point where a previous item is about to be dropped from your record but then have another incident that goes on your record.
 This perpetual cycle of claims and/or violations will keep your insurance rates higher.

 Are there any other factors that cause insurance rates to rise?

-Other changes in state law include a longer period of record keeping for moving violations and convictions, taxes and surcharges that might be added to policy, and changes in tort law.
+Other changes in state law include a longer period of record-keeping for moving violations and convictions, taxes and surcharges that might be added to the policy, and changes in tort law.

 Lastly, economic conditions can also play a big part in rising insurance rates.
-As the U.S. economy has gotten shakier, it’s become more difficult for insurance companies to balance that ever important risk-to-reward ratio.
+As the U.S. economy has gotten shakier, it’s become more difficult for insurance companies to balance that ever-important risk-to-reward ratio.